The Bed of Procrustes by Taleb

 The book is the only medium left that hasn't been corrupted by the profane: everything else on your eyelids manipulates you with an ad.

-One categorical: it is easier to fast than diet.
+It is easier to fast than diet.

 What fools call "wasting time" is most often the best investment.